 Data Sources

-AR.NET supports connection to MS SQL Server, SQLite, ODBC, OLE DB, XML, CSV, JSON data sources at design time.
+AR.NET supports connection to MS SQL Server, SQLite, ODBC, OLE DB, XML, CSV, and JSON data sources at design time.
 At runtime, the code can supply the collection objects or DataSet/DataTable/DataView instance to be used as the data source.
-Also, AR.NET supports custom data providers' implementation that you can use to bind a report to a database of your choice.
+Also, AR.NET supports custom data provider implementation that you can use to bind a report to a database of your choice.

 Report Types